 The car’s autonomous emergency braking system also earned it maximum points for avoiding impacts with a stationary car at all speeds tested, which testers said would give additional protection against whiplash injuries.

-The 1.6 HDi Active version of the Peugeot 3008 scored 86 per cent for adult protection, 85 per cent for child protection, 67 per cent for its pedestrian protection and 58 per cent for safety features.
+The 1.6 HDi Active version of the Peugeot 3008 scored 86% for adult protection, 85% for child protection, 67% for its pedestrian protection and 58% for safety features.